 Termini & Esquilino: Rome's Transit Hub

 If Rome had a beating heart of transportation, it would be Termini station.
 Handling over 480,000 passengers daily, it’s the city’s main transit hub.
 While the area isn’t known for its beauty, it’s incredibly functional, serving as a melting pot of cultures.
-Walking down Via Principe Amedeo, you'll find Asian supermarkets, Indian restaurants, and African food shops, offering a global taste palette just a stone's throw from the station.
+Walking down Via Principe Amedeo, you can see Asian supermarkets, Indian restaurants, and African food shops, offering a global taste palette just a short walk from the station.

 Budget accommodations are plentiful here, with hotel rates ranging from €60 to €100 per night, making it ideal for travelers looking to save on lodging.
 Though often overlooked, the Basilica di Santa Maria Maggiore, a impressive architectural marvel, is just a five-minute walk away.
 Its grandiose interiors and historical significance make it worth a visit.